 As humans, we prefer that our “things” define us.
 It is always easier to explain ourselves through things than to explain ourselves outright.
 If mistakes are made, well, “Things didn’t work out.”

 Of course, during these intellectually eviscerated times we can look back on the clockwork universe of the Enlightenment as a time when giants walked Europe’s Cathedrals of Thought; Newton, Descartes, Voltaire, Montaigne, Kant, Hume, Jefferson…. the list is, as you know, still dominant though it be mainly male, all dead and very white.
 They all rose up in the age of clocks but they, in a real and metaphorical sense, wound the clocks.
 They “had” time and they would never “Clear History.”

 As much as these founders of our world valued time, they valued History more.
 Out of that time and that History, the Enlightenment swept across the world.
-When that wave receded it left many gifts on these shores, not the least of which were "The Declaration of Independence" and "The Constitution of the United States."
+When that wave receded it left many gifts on these shores, not the least of which was “The Declaration of Independence” and “The Constitution of the United States.”

 The Declaration and The Constitution: These two artifacts of history were the quintessence of the most revolutionary ideas to arise in the mind of man since …. not fire or the wheel, but previous… previous…. long before… since standing up on the hind legs.